Summary

 Alarms and Notifications using Triggers

-By default the Check In forms won’t send notification emails or alerts.
-These can however be configured using our Triggers feature.
+By default, the Check-in forms don’t send notification emails or alerts.
+However, they can be configured using our Triggers feature.

-Add a titler and some notes so you can keep track of what each trigger does.
-In the Trigger When… drop down, choose one of the options under the Check In title; one is triggered when a form is completed for a shift and the other when a form is completed for a time entry.
+Add a title and some notes to track what each trigger does.
+In the 'Triggered When…' drop-down, choose one of the options under the Check-In title; one is triggered when a form is completed for a shift, and the other when a form is completed for a time entry.
 You will need to add two triggers if you want notifications to be sent for both events.

-Choose the check in form you want to create the alerts for and set any exemptions or filters as needed.
+Choose the check-in form for which you want to create the alerts and set any exemptions or filters as needed.
 Once saved, you will be asked to add an action.

 The actions are what the system will do when the form has been completed and raised an alarm.
 The most common is an email to line managers.

-In the title/note field, enter what this action will do so you can keep track if you want the system to do multiple email or actions.
+In the title/note field, enter what this action will do so you can keep track of it if you want the system to do multiple emails or actions.
 In the “What should we do?”
-Drop down, choose the option for you (e.g. Email to Line Managers).
+Drop down and choose the option for you (e.g. Email to Line Managers).

 Complete the Subject and Message boxes.
 You can use the mail merge tags displayed at the bottom.
-For example #name# to include the staff member’s name and link to their profile.
+For example, #name# should include the staff member’s name and link to their profile.

 Click Save.
 Once created, you will need to turn on the trigger.
 View the list of triggers and click the Turn on button to enable this trigger.

-Lots of other combinations and options are available on the triggers so you can create multiple emails, tasks and other actions when an alarm is raised.
+The triggers offer many other combinations and options, so you can create multiple emails, tasks, and other actions when an alarm is raised.

 Comments